Shard-Bot/shard-website/README.md

 CLIENT_ID="Your Discord Client ID"
 CLIENT_SECRET="Your Discord Client Secret"

-ERROR_LOG_TOKEN="A webhook token to send errors to a webhook" ERROR_LOG_CHANNEL="The channel to send errors to (must be the same as the webhook channel)"
+ERROR_WEBHOOK_URL="The URL of the webhook of the channel where you want the errors to be sent" ERROR_WEBHOOK_STAFF="The user who will be pinged when an error occurs"

 TOKEN="Your bot token"
 ```